 Click on this How to Plan a Camp Grandma link for a printable PDF of a pre-camp planning timeline, menu, and schedule.

 Update note: Check out our 2013 version of Camp Grandma!
+And our 2014 version of Camp Grandma!

 Have a lovely weekend, Susan